ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 The AArch64 architecture does not allow for instructions to encode arbitrary 64 bit constants in a single instructions.
-Immediates or constants need to be constructed by a sequence of instructions that are defined in the Arm Architecture Reference Manual for AArch64 ARMARM_.
-Most instructions accept restricted immediate forms as detailed in the ARMARM_, the details of which are beyond the scope of this document.
+Immediates or constants need to be constructed by a sequence of instructions that are defined in the Arm Architecture Reference Manual Armv8, for Armv8-A architecture profile [`ARMARM`_].
+Most instructions accept restricted immediate forms, the details of which are beyond the scope of this document.
 Given the range of immediates and offsets accepted by various instructions, programming on this architecture lends itself to a set of code models that define a set of constraints to allow an efficient mapping of a program to a set of machine instructions.
 In the following section we document the code sequences for memory addressing; and in effect document the various memory models produced